-E. RISK MANAGEMENT AND CONTROL SYSTEMS
+E RISK MANAGEMENT AND CONTROL SYSTEMS

-E.1.
-Explain the scope of the company's Risk Management and Control System, including tax risk.
+E1 Explain the scope of the company's financial and non-financial risk management and control system, including tax risk.

-Ence's Risk Management and Control System (hereinafter "RMCS") is a process that is integrated into the organisation and focused on identifying, assessing, prioritising, responding to, and following up on situations that pose a threat to the company's activities and objectives.
+Ence's Risk Management and Control System (hereinafter "RMCS") is a process that is integrated into the organisation and focused on identifying, assessing, prioritising, responding to and following up on situations that pose a threat to the company's activities and objectives.
 This process involves the participation of different areas of the company with specific responsibilities that cover all phases of the process.

-Ence's Risk Management System (RMS) encompasses Ence and all of the Group's companies, all of its businesses (cellulose, energy, and forest), and the activities of its corporate areas, and is defined and regulated in the Risk Management and Control Policy and in the Risk Management Procedure approved by the Board of Directors.
+Ence's Risk Management System (RMS) encompasses Ence and all of the Group's companies, all of its businesses (cellulose, energy and forest), and the activities of its corporate areas, and is defined and regulated in the Risk Management and Control Policy and in the Risk Management Procedure approved by the Board of Directors.
 Said Risk Management and Control System is periodically revised to include best practices in this area.